hofmanniac/thoughts/README.md

 Also now that the engine is at a decent point in terms of capability, bumping the release number up a bit.
 Consider this as the first Beta version!

 ## Mon Dec-14, 2020 Release (0.0.7)
-Addded a sample for calculating Winograd Schema information with light natural language parsing.
+Added a sample for calculating Winograd Schema information with light natural language parsing.
 Also now the "then" portions of rules will push items to the top of the agenda, and in order.
 This will help favor new rules to finish their forward chaining behaviors sooner.

 See winograd_1.json in  https://github.com/hofmanniac/thoughts/tree/master/samples/academic/winograd for an example.